 We will learn more soon, hopefully.

-December 28, 2013, current rating: 4.3/5.0 with 36 reviews on Amazon.com and Amazon.co.uk.
-Then, on Goodreads, the book has scored a rather decent 3.38/5.0 with 8 ratings and 4 reviews total.
+April 10, 2014, current rating: 4.2/5.0 with 34 reviews on Amazon.com and Amazon.co.uk.
+Then, on Goodreads, the book has scored a rather decent 3.62/5.0 with 13 ratings and 5 reviews total.
 Not bad, overall, methinks.
-The funny thing is, I can’t see to find one of the ratings.
 And I finally got a non-positive two stars review, yay.
 Well, I kind of wish the reader had left some explanation, but that’s life.
 Indeed.

 General tone in Amazon reviews – All in all, it seems that most people agree on several key points.
 The book is fast-paced and character driven.
 While this makes for a quick read, the surrounding story might be lacking in detail.
 Some of the people feel they would have felt more connected to the book if it had more explanations of the world, the culture and the protagonists themselves.
 Indeed, as a deliberate story arch that will slowly be revealed in the sequels, I skipped on too many descriptions of people and places involved.
 In turn, the multiple and parallel plots taking place a a very rapid pace could confuse some of the readers.